C String Extraction: Standard, Custom & Multibyte Guide

 What You’ll Learn in This Article

-By reading this article, you will acquire the following skills.
+By reading this article, you can acquire the following skills.

-• Basic concepts of C strings and the role of the terminating character ' '
+• Basic concepts of C language strings and the role of the terminating character

-We will explain with code examples so that even beginners can understand easily.
+We will explain the concepts with code examples so that even beginners can understand easily.

-C treats strings as arrays (arrays of char), so unlike higher-level languages (such as Python or JavaScript), you cannot easily obtain substrings.
-Therefore, selecting the appropriate method is important in situations like the following.
+C language treats strings as “arrays (arrays of char type)”, so unlike higher-level languages such as Python or JavaScript, it cannot easily obtain substrings.
+Therefore, it is important to choose the appropriate method in situations like the following.

 1. Processing Input Data